 The Cornell Animal Hospital is a full service veterinary clinic located in Guelph, Ontario.
 Established in 1987, the clinic emphasizes preventative medicine as the key to your pet's health and longevity.
 We have state-of-the-art facilities which allow us to administer exceptional medical, surgical and dental care along with non-drug therapies such as laser therapy.

-No more calling the clinic, or running out of food again!
-There is no extra cost when using Webstore with in-clinic delivery .
-To set up an account, please click the link below to sign up and get started immediately!
+To set up an account, please click the link below to register and get started saving immediately!

 Our clinic has made the commitment to you and your cat by becoming a certifiedCAT FRIENDLY PRACTICE